OcelotBabou/Quartz/content/7-NPC/Gods/New Gods/Raxenos.md

 - **Title**: The Arcane Seeker, The Veil Piercer
 - **Alignment**: Neutral
 - **Symbol**: An open book with a swirling vortex
-- **Primary Worship Area**:
+- **Primary Worship Area**: No where

 ## Physical Description

+- **Appearance**:

-- **Appearance**: Raxenos is often depicted as a tall, slender figure cloaked in robes that shimmer with arcane energy.
+Raxenos is often depicted as a tall, slender figure cloaked in robes that shimmer with arcane energy.
 His visage is enigmatic, with eyes that glow with an otherworldly light, often shifting colors.
 He is very aged, with a gaunt features and a hunched back.

 - **Height**: 191cm
 - **Weight**: 71kg
 - **Distinguishing Features**: His eyes are his most striking feature, glowing and shifting colors.
 He carries a staff topped with a swirling orb.